xritzia/PlayTunes/README.md

 # PlayTunes
-PlayTunes is a simple MP3 player written in Java.
+PlayTunes is a simple android MP3 player written in Java.
 It allows users to play local MP3 files effortlessly.<br />
 With an intuitive user interface, PlayTunes provides basic playback functionalities for an enjoyable music listening experience.

 -- Features --<br />